Store Mapping

 div {

-storedPersons.data.renderEach(Person::id) { person -> // we only get some `T` ...
+storedPersons.data.renderEach(Person::id) { person -> // We get a `T`..

 // ... thus we must create the mapped store manually: